puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_conditional.markdown

     }
 {% endhighlight %}

-These are not normal variables, and are not available outside the selector statement.
+These are not normal variables, and have some special behaviors:

+* The values of the numbered variables do not persist outside the value associated with the pattern that set them.
+* In nested conditionals, each conditional has its own set of values for the set of numbered variables.
+At the end of an interior statement, the numbered variables are reset to their previous values for the remainder of the outside statement.
+(This causes conditional statements to act like [local scopes][local], but only with regard to the numbered variables.)

 ### Values